 Round function in VBA is a mathematical function which as the name itself suggests it rounds up or round down the given number to the specific set of decimal places specified by the user, this function uses the logic of round even which means it takes 5 as the reference and any number with last digit after the decimal is below 5 then it is round down and vice versa.

-Round function in Excel VBA round up or round down to the specific set of decimal places.
-For the example of you have the number 5.8697 we can round to two digit decimal three digit decimal or no decimal at all.
-If you round the number to a two digit decimal it will 5.87 if you round to three digits then it will round to 5.870, if you wish to round to zero then it will 6.
+You can round a number to two-digit decimal, three-digit decimal or no decimal at all.
+For example, if you have the number 5.8697.
+If you round the number to a two-digit decimal it will be 5.87 if you round to three digits then it will round to 5.870, if you wish to round to zero then it will 6.-

 In banking numbers, all the decimal places which are less than 0.5 will be rounded down to the previous integer value and all the decimal places which are greater than or equal to 0.5 will be rounded up to the next integer value.